yejy53/CVG-Text/README.md

 ## 🤗 Dataset Download and Path Configuration

-The images and annotation files for CVG-Text can be found at [https://huggingface.co/CVG-Text/CVG-Text](https://huggingface.co/datasets/CVG-Text/CVG-Text)
+**Dataset：** The images and annotation files for CVG-Text can be found at [https://huggingface.co/CVG-Text/CVG-Text](https://huggingface.co/datasets/CVG-Text/CVG-Text)

-After downloading, update the `/path/to/dataset/` in `./config.yaml` with the actual dataset paths.
+**Path Configuration：** After downloading, update the `/path/to/dataset/` in `./config.yaml` with the actual dataset paths.

+**Model Checkpoints：** Our model checkpoints are available at: [https://huggingface.co/CVG-Text/CrossText2Loc](https://huggingface.co/CVG-Text/CrossText2Loc)

 ## 🚀 Quick Start
 To retrieve satellite images (sat) using NewYork-mixed (panoramic + single-view) text and the Ours model, run: